darktable-org/dtorg/content/install/_index.md

 * openSUSE 15.4, Tumbleweed
 * Ubuntu 21.04, 21.10, 22.04, 22.10

-For master we build for the following distributions because of missing required packages in older distributions:
+For master git branch we build for the following distributions:

 * Debian 11, Testing, Unstable
 * Fedora 36, 37, Rawhide